Mrst12/pp5-frontend-react-appy-families/README.md

 [wireframes for project](./documents/wireframes/appy-families-wireframes.pdf)
 ### Colour Scheme

 - The following colour scheme was chosen at the start of the project, I tried to go for light neutral colours as I aim for both male and females to use the site.
-The sitw will be mainly white with the colours chosen for buttons, icons and text.
+The site will be mainly white with the colours chosen for buttons, icons and text.

 ![colour scheme for site](./documents/design/p5-colours.png)